xxdydx/quartz/content/natural language processing/core topics/transformers/feed forward network.md

 ## residual connection and layer normalisation

-each of the two sub-layers (mha and ffn) in a transformer block has an identical "wrapper" around it.
+each of the two sub-layers (MHA and FFN) in a transformer block has an identical "wrapper" around it.

 ### the sub-layer wrapper

-the full operation for _each_ sub-layer (both attention and ffn) follows this pattern:
+the full operation for _each_ sub-layer (both attention and FFN) follows this pattern:

 $$\text{SubLayerOutput} = \text{LayerNorm}(x + \text{SubLayer}(x))$$

-where `x` is the input to the sub-layer, and `SubLayer` is the function itself (e.g., the ffn). this process happens in two steps:
+where `x` is the input to the sub-layer, and `SubLayer` is the function itself (e.g., the FFN). this process happens in two steps:

 ### 1. residual connection (`x + ...`)